 The band took a different approach to their music prior to recording, taking in a variety of influences not particularly familiar to them.
 As Aymen puts it, “It laid a groundwork for powerful dynamics, energy, and melody that clearly shows throughout Hellafornia.
 From the time spent writing each song, to bringing the songs to life in the studio, we feel that our time and efforts in creating this album represented Hellafornia better than we ever imagined.”
 The result was a maturely crafted rock-influenced punk album that will reach out to new fans while keeping the current fans ecstatic.

 Immediately after recording, the band went on a spring national tour covering over 30 major cities to warm up for more touring to support the album later in the year.
 The album was released in June and the group began to hit the road with similar month long stints across the U.S. to support “Hellafornia.”
-By the end of 2005, although the band had reached an apex in popularity and impact, they were humbled by the response and support of their fans, they felt it was time to let go and focus on family and other personal interests.
+By the end of 2005, although the band had reached an apex in popularity and were humbled by the response and support of their fans, they felt it was time to let go and focus on family and other personal interests.

 The band played a small number of shows before they announced they would have their “last show” at Bottom of the Hill in San Francisco on December 30, 2006.
 At this point, Dexter Danger would go on hiatus for several years.

 Between 2007 and 2010 Aymen and Miguel wrote music and performed as an acoustic duo under the pseudonym Hey Sunshine.
 They played a series of semi-secret shows at small clubs in the San Francisco Bay Area and their sets consisted of several new songs and occasional covers of Nirvana and The Beatles.
 According to Aymen, Hey Sunshine gave Dexter Danger’s primary songwriters “an opportunity to work on and perform new material in front of a live audience, stripped-down, in its rawest and purest form.”